need4swede/wiki-go/data/documents/settings/diagnostics/playback-benchmark/document.md

 # Playback Benchmark

-Playback Benchmark tests real media from your server on the current device.
+Playback Benchmark plays short samples of real media from your server to measure how they perform on the current device.
-It plays a short isolated sample and grades the measured experience.

-To get started, open **Settings > About > Diagnostics > Playback Benchmark**.
+To get started, open **Playback Benchmark** in the **Diagnostics** area of Settings.

-## Choosing Samples
+## Choose What to Test

-Search for a movie or episode to add it to the benchmark queue.
-Select **Suggest Items to Test** when you want Neptune to propose demanding or representative files from your library.
+Search for a movie or episode, or select **Suggest Items to Test** to let Neptune find demanding or representative files in your library.
-You can combine suggested and manually searched items in one queue.
+You can combine searched and suggested items in the same queue.

-After a title is selected, Neptune probes its current media source.
+After you select a title, Neptune checks its current media source.
-Queue rows show only the criteria that the upcoming base pass will actually exercise, such as:
+The queue shows the characteristics the test will exercise, which may include:

 - container and resolution;
 - video codec, bit depth, HDR format, or Dolby Vision profile;